njacobs2019/tf-template/NVIDIA_README.md

 ```
 $ sudo docker run hello-world
 ```
+The output of this container should match the output shown above when installing from the script.

 ### Installing NVIDIA Container Toolkit
 The NVIDIA Container Toolkit now needs to be installed.
 [Official GitHub](https://github.com/NVIDIA/nvidia-docker).
 [Official NVIDIA Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).